 Before you toss your decorative pumpkins, consider cooking one of these pumpkin seed recipes instead.

-One of the best parts of pumpkin carving is rewarding your efforts by snacking on the seeds, which become golden and toasty when roasted in the oven.
+One of the best parts of post-Halloween pumpkin cleanup is rewarding your efforts by snacking on the seeds, which become golden and toasty when roasted in the oven.
 But don’t just settle for a sprinkle of salt and pepper—with a little strategic seasoning, pumpkin seeds can take on a variety of bold flavors.
 Whether you prefer warm fall spices or a kick of Sriracha, we’ve got six addictive twists on the crunchy autumn snack.

 To begin, scoop out the seeds from two medium-sized pumpkins (about two cups).
 Place the seeds in a colander and rinse with cold water, working to separate the seeds from the pumpkin guts.
 Pat dry.
-Preheat the oven to 300°F, spread the seeds on a rimmed baking sheet, and bake them until dry throughout, about 50-60 minutes.
+Preheat the oven to 300°F, spread the seeds on a rimmed baking sheet, and bake them until dry throughout, about 50 to 60 minutes.
 Remove baking sheet from the oven, then raise the oven temperature to 350°F.